 I can think of no better way to experience the Great Barrier Reef than living aboard a dive boat.
 The Reef Encounter, a 35 meter catamaran, is basically a floating hotel.
 It stays over the Great Barrier Reef and a smaller catamaran, the Reef Experience, brings new passengers to the Reef Encounter and returns departing passengers daily.
 This system allows passengers to choose any period of time they wish to stay over the Reef, and whichever dates they desire.

 Each day, the Reef Encounter moves around spectacular outer barrier reef locations providing multiple dive and/or snorkel opportunities.
-We selected the 3 day/2 night itinerary to allow plenty of time diving/snorkeling.
+We selected the 3-day/2-night itinerary to allow plenty of time for diving/snorkeling.
 The crew, dive masters, and instructors were all fabulous.
 Everyone was overly accommodating, friendly, professional and just amazing every step of the way.
-If you are constrained by time, you can select a 2 day/1 night itinerary on the Reef Encounter, or you can book a day tour on the Reef Experience.
+If you are constrained by time, you can select a 2-day/1-night itinerary on the Reef Encounter, or you can book a day tour on the Reef Experience.

 - Babies & Small Children – Babies and children are welcome onboard.
 The boat is well-equipped for little travelers.
 Pack n Plays are available for babies 0-2 years of age.
 Rollaway beds are available for children 2-11 years of age.
 There was a comfy high chair and a bucket full of toddler toys in the living area.
 You are solely responsible for the safety of your child(ren), as there is no childcare available.
 My husband and I took turns in the water while the other watched our baby.

-Staying near the Cairns Marlin Marina is the ideal location to explore the Great Barrier Reef, the rainforest, and is only an approximate 10 minute drive from the Cairns Airport.
+Staying near the Cairns Marlin Marina is the ideal location to explore the Great Barrier Reef, and the rainforest, and is only a 10-minute drive from the Cairns Airport.
 We stayed at Cairns Harbour Lights.
-We had our own mini apartment with a spacious living room, a mini kitchen (complete with a small fridge, dishwasher, silverware, plates, microwave, stove top, and a sink), a washer and dryer, a separated bedroom, and a large balcony with views of the marina and surrounding mountains.
+We had our own mini apartment with a spacious living room, a mini kitchen (complete with a small fridge, dishwasher, silverware, plates, microwave, stovetop, and a sink), a washer and dryer, a separated bedroom, and a large balcony with views of the marina and surrounding mountains.
 There was a grill by the pool that we utilized to grill burgers our last night there.
 The best part about the hotel, especially while traveling with a baby, was that it was just steps away from the boat that took us out to the Great Barrier Reef.